Last Updated: 3/31/14

 When I need to do heavy lifting or fine tuning, or just more advanced options, I bring my work into Photoshop.
 I use Illustrator for the occasional graphic design or vector pieces.

 What brush settings do you use?
 Do you have any custom brushes?
+How did you get that all-over paper texture?

 Do you work in media other than digital?